blumenthaler/Bar-Talk/notes.md

 - Furthermore, if I delete a Cocktail's (or a Spirit's) final Recipe, can/should/how do I delete that Cocktail/Spirit from the db?
 Convention? -
     - Do not have to worry about deleting Cocktails/Spirits from db
     - Just update the views to not display headers if Spirits do not have any cocktails AND if Cocktails do not have any Recipes.

-- Validation: User can only have one cocktail recipe of the same name

 //